ut-issl/s2e-documents/Specifications/Dynamics/Spec_Orbit.md

 3. How to use
 - Make an instance of the orbit class in `Initialize` function in `Dynamics.cpp`
-- In the orbit.ini file,  Select propagation mode (SGP4 or RK4)
+- In the orbit.ini file,  Select propagation mode (SGP4 or RK4 or RelativeOrbit)
 	- If you chose SGP4, set TLE2 to decide the orbit elements of the satellite
 	- If you chose RK4, set the initial position and velocity of the satellite
 		- The definition of the coordinate is decided in `PlanetSelect.ini`
+   - For the information about Relative Orbit, see the specification of [Relative Orbit](./Spec_RelativeOrbit.md).

 ## 2. Explanation of Algorithm
 In the Orbit class, the member variables are updated according to the selection of orbit propagation methodologies: SGP4 or RK4 as defined in the ini file.
 The Propagate function is the one that computes the orbital information and the UpdateAtt function is the one that computes the notation in the body coordinate system based on the current orientation.